Pure Heroine: Tracks 1–5

 The album's opening track, "Tennis Court", addresses Lorde's new fame and criticises the "high life."
 Described by critics as a downtempo hip hop and EDM-influenced alternative pop, art pop and electropop song, it uses synthesisers and electronic pulses in its arrangement.
 Little and Lorde first wrote the music and beat, and the lyrics were written later.
 "400 Lux", named for the brightness of a sunrise or sunset, was interpreted by critics as the album's first love song, with lyrics detailing suburban life.
 Lipshutz of Billboard described its instrumentation as "over canyon-sized bass and popping percussion".

-Lorde wrote the lyrics to "Royals" in half an hour, and recorded the song within a week during a school break.
-She was inspired after seeing a photo by Ted Spiegel in the July 1976 issue of National Geographic of Kansas City Royals player George Brett signing baseballs, with his team name (Royals) emblazoned across his shirt.
+Lorde wrote the lyrics to "Royals" in half an hour and recorded the song within a week during a school break.
+She was inspired after seeing a photo by Ted Spiegel in the July 1976 issue of National Geographic of Kansas City Royals player George Brett signing baseballs, with his team's name (Royals) emblazoned across his shirt.
 Although Lorde was also inspired by historic aristocrats and hip hop-influenced artists such as Jay-Z, Kanye West and Lana Del Rey when writing the song, she criticised their "bullshit" references to "expensive" alcohol and cars.
 Lorde cited her fear of ageing and a party she threw at her house while her parents were away as the main inspirations behind "Ribs", described by critics as a deep house-influenced electronica and electropop song.
 "Buzzcut Season", influenced by tropical music, uses a xylophone in its instrumentation.
 Its lyrics, describing the "ridiculousness of modern life", include themes of refuge and reassurance.

 Tracks 6–10

 The album's sixth song, "Team", is a hybrid alternative pop and electro-hop song which features synthesiser, bass, and snare drum instrumentation over a handclap-based beat.
-Written when Lorde was traveling the world, the song was a "tribute to her friends and country".
+Written when Lorde was travelling the world, the song was a "tribute to her friends and country".
 The next song, "Glory and Gore" is a chillwave and hip hop-influenced electropop ballad with pulsing synthesisers.
 Lorde uses black satire throughout the song to express disdain for the modern emphasis on violence, and compares celebrity culture to gladiatorial combat.